bchavez/Dwolla/README.markdown

 ----
 #### Initiate Payments by HTML Form Post
-When using the HTML Form method, use the `DwollaSignatureUtil.GenerateSignature()` to generate a signature for your form submission.
-This is how Dwolla verifies the authenticity of the values in the form post.
+When using the HTML Form method, use the `DwollaSignatureUtil.GenerateSignature()` to generate a `signature` for the form submission.
+Dwolla uses the form's `signature` value to verify the authenticity of the form submission.

 ```html
 <form accept-charset="UTF-8" action="https://www.dwolla.com/payment/pay" method="post">